jameselvy/RepData_PeerAssessment1/PA1_template.md

 ## [1] 835
 ```

-The 5-minute interval that contains the maximum number of steps is located at ow number (index) 104 in the dataset and corresponds to label interval 835.
+The 5-minute interval that contains the maximum number of steps is located at row number (index) 104 in the dataset and corresponds to 'interval' 835.
 This interval contains 206 steps on average across all the days in the dataset.

 ### Imputing missing values